 The Bethany Beach Nature Center trail is open daily from dawn until dusk.
-For winter hours at the Nature Center, call the BBNC at 537-7680.
+For current hours, call the BBNC at 537-7680.
 The Bethany Beach Nature Center is located at 807 Garfield Parkway (Rt.
 26) about a mile west of Route 1 on the right just past Grotto’s Pizza.

 Take a Virtual Tour of the Nature Center »

 On Saturday’s, children gather at the Bethany Beach Nature Center for a fun-filled morning of indoor and outdoor activities offered year around from 10:30 to noon.
 Stories and projects have included learning about monarch butterflies, horseshoe crabs, Diamondback terrapins, bats and cow nose rays.
 In winter, the children decorate the trees for the birds and in summer plant and care for a garden to attract native butterflies and birds.
 There is no charge for the Saturday program, but children must be accompanied by an adult.

 Inside the nature center, visitors can explore interactive exhibits, including “Our Inland Bays…A Delicate Balance,” which allows visitors to ‘virtually’ explore the Inland Bays watershed from the headwater streams, through the maritime forests, across the salt marshes to the bays using a state-of-the-art presentation called an I-Wall.